Developmental Psychology I

 • Application of knowledge in practice

-• Efficient search, analysis, and synthesis of data and information using the essential technologies
+• Search, analysis, and synthesis of data and information, using the necessary technologies

 • Generation of new research ideas